jaboc83/UBBuildTools/README.md

 ### Create a project file and configure your module

+#### Initialize with the Wizard

+There is a built in project generator to flesh out the project structure that can be run by using the  `psinit` command.
+The command will run a wizard to setup some of the parameters and generates the project.json, and the src,dist, and tests folders.

+#### Create Project Manually

 Create a new folder for your project, and create folders within it to store your module source, tests, and the distributable zipped artifacts.
 ```PowerShell
 mkdir MyProject